Harvesting Cantaloupe

 Growing Cantaloupe

 There are a few things to look for to determine if your cantaloupe is ready for harvest.
 First, look at the color of the melon.
-There is a netting pattern that covers the second layer of rind.
+In most varieties, there is a netting pattern that covers the second layer of rind.
 Look through the netting to determine what color is underneath.
 If it looks green behind the netting, the cantaloupe is not ready for harvest.
 If the rind behind the netting is a yellow or cream color, the melon is ready to be picked.
+In some varieties, the green color never completely disappears, but it just turns a lighter color instead.

 Bunch Of Cantaloupes

 After harvesting cantaloupe, store the whole melons in the refrigerator.
 They will last for up to a week.
 Cut cantaloupe will last for 4-5 days before starting to go bad.
 If you have lots of melons and have no hope of eating them all, you can always freeze them for later use in cool drinks, smoothies or soups.
 Simply remove the seeds and rind and cut the melons into bite-sized pieces.
 You can also use a melon-baller to cut up the cantaloupe.
-Store the cut pieces in an air-tight bag in the freezer.
-They will last for up to 6 months.
+At this point, we like to spread out the cut melon pieces in a single layer on a sheet tray lined with parchment paper and freeze them that way.
+Once they are frozen, they can be transferred to an air tight bag or container.
+This way, they won't stick together and you can just out the pieces you need.
+If you freeze the melon pieces all together in the bag, they usually end up as one big frozen clump and are difficult to separate.
+The frozen melon pieces will last for up to 6 months in the freezer.

 Sliced Cantaloupe